Shanmus4/airgesture/README.md

 # Air Gesture Desktop Control

-A Python desktop app that lets you control your mouse and perform actions using hand gestures, with a live camera feed and controls in a modern web UI.
+A Python desktop app that lets you control your mouse and perform actions using hand gestures, with a live camera feed shown in a separate window and controls in a web UI.

 ## Features
+- **Separate Camera Feed**: The live camera feed is displayed in a dedicated OpenCV window for better performance.
-- **Remi-based Web UI**: All controls and camera feed are in a single web interface (no separate OpenCV window).
+- **Remi-based Web UI**: A web interface provides controls for calibration, showing gestures, and starting the app.
 - **Calibration**: Calibrate your hand position to your screen with a step-by-step wizard.
-- **Gesture Legend**: See a live legend of all predefined gestures and their actions.
+- **Gesture Legend**: See a legend of all predefined gestures and their actions in the UI.
 - **Test Mode**: Use predefined gestures to control your desktop in real time.

 ## Predefined Gestures